• Home

 Washing your shoes:

-First, remove as much of the dirt and debris from your shoes.
+First, remove as much dirt and debris from your shoes.
 This will keep all of the gunk out of your washer.

 Place your shoes in the washer with a couple of old towels and the bag with your shoelaces.
 The towels will help to balance your washer and tone down any clunking.